 Description used to translation technical discussion

-Providing examples and applications.
 Equally useful in translating complex or abstract technical discussions are examples or explanations of how a thing can be used.
-For example, if you are trying to explain a Pascal command, showing how it is used in an example program helps readers greatly.
-If you are explaining a new design for a solar heating and cooling system, showing its application in a specific home can help also:
+For example, if you are trying to explain a LINUX command, showing how it is used in an example program helps readers greatly.
+If you are explaining a new design for a solar heating and cooling system, showing its application in a specific home can help also.

 Heidi E. Cootes, Report on Computers that Recognize Speech, University of Texas at Austin, May 6, 1983.